solana-labs/solana/docs/src/wallet-guide/apps.md

 Solana is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.

+## Solflare

+[Solflare Wallet](https://solflare.com/), has mobile applications available for both iOS and Android.
+These Mobile apps have support for sending Solana and SPL tokens, staking, and NFT management in a fully-featured NFT gallery.

+Security is a top priority for Solflare - the mobile wallet is non-custodial, meaning keys are managed by the user who retains total control of their own funds.
+The app supports biometric protection alongside passwords for maximum security.

 ## Exodus

 Send, receive & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.